Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 If I haven’t mentioned this enough times, this should make it stick.

-Of course, there are a couple catches: you’ll see ads, and you won’t unlock all of the features without signing up for the premium plan.
-But if you want to make your browsing more secure and can’t afford even the cheapest premium VPNs, this could be an important factor.
+Of course, there are several limitations: free users only get access to servers in 3 countries (US, Singapore, and UK), and mobile users face a 500 MB daily data limit.
+You’ll also see ads, and won’t unlock all of the features without signing up for the premium plan.
+But if you want a basic VPN service without paying, this could be an important factor.

 5. Customer Support

-The site’s FAQs don’t offer a whole lot of information, though, so if you need something, you’ll probably have to go through the customer service system.
+The site’s FAQs still don’t offer a wealth of information, so if you need something specific, you’ll probably have to go through the customer service system.

 Betternet's FAQ isn't all that useful

-The Betternet team is pretty active on Twitter, though customer support questions are usually redirected to the standard system.
+The Betternet team maintains a presence on social media, though customer support questions are usually redirected to the standard support system.

 6. App Simplicity